-We have audited, in accordance with auditing standards generally accepted in the United States of America, the balance sheet of Poudre Valley Rural Electric Association, Inc. and Subsidiary (the Association) as of December 31, 2023 and the related statements of operations, patronage capital and other equities, and cash flows for the year then ended, and have issued our report thereon dated March 11, 2024.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the consolidated financial statements of Poudre Valley Rural Electric Association, Inc. and Subsidiary (the Association), which comprise of the balance sheet as of December 31, 2024 and the related statements of operations, patronage capital and other equities and cash flows for the year then ended, and the notes to the financial statements, and have issued our report thereon dated March 6, 2025.

-During the year ended December 31, 2023, the Cooperative received \$-0- in long-term loan fund advances from the National Rural Utilities Cooperative Finance Corporation (NRUCFC) on loans controlled by the NRUCFC Mortgage and Loan Agreement.
-In conducting our audit, nothing came to our attention that caused us to believe that the Association was not in compliance with the intended purpose of the loan funds as contemplated in the Loan Agreement.
+During the year ended December 31, 2024, the Association received \$4,000,000 from the National Rural Utilities Cooperative Finance Corporation (NRUCFC) on loans controlled by the NRUCFC Loan Agreement and/or Mortgage or Security Agreement (the agreement), In connection with our audit, nothing came to our attention that caused us to believe that the Association failed to comply with the terms, covenants, provisions, or conditions on the loans controlled by the NRUCFC's agreement, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Association's noncompliance with the above-referenced terms, covenants, provisions, or conditions of the agreement, insofar as they relate to accounting matters.

-This report is intended solely for the information and use of the board of directors and management of the Association and NRUCFC and is not intended to be, and should not be, used by anyone other than these specified parties.
+This report is intended solely for the information and use of the board of directors, management, the NRUCFC and supplemental lenders and is not intended to be and should not be used by anyone other than these specified parties.